metio/matrix-alertmanager-receiver/README.md

 ## CLI Arguments

-This service is a single binary which provides two CLI arguments:
+This service is a single binary with some CLI arguments:

 - `--config-path`: Specify the path to the configuration file to use.
 - `--log-level`: Specify the log level to use.
 Possible values are error, warn, debug, info.
 Defaults to info.
+- `--version`: Print version and exit.

 ## Configuration